api-evangelist/conversations/_questions/2024-09-26-bruno-vaz-da-costa-api-architect-digital-plumber-at-rhi-magnesita.md

   - question: How do you get people to care about APIs?
     answer: This is another hard, hard part.
 Well, yeah, we, we try to think about only business aspects.
 We don't try to think about technical issues and other technical stuff.
 So when I say, uh, an API must be, uh, business representation and, uh, they kind of, well.
 But how, how do I get the data?
 Well, this is the second part.
 This is the API backend.
 We don't have to talk about technical aspects when we are talking about API design.
 And other stuff that they are related to API governance.
 So let's talk business.
 Let's talk about only business domain contexts and everything else.
 And later on, we talk about technical aspects.
 So I tried to get them only to talk about business and it's hard because to some, to some people, it's hard to abstract.
 The business through API, but it takes time, but it's done.

-  - question: What keeps you going each day?
+  - question: What keeps you doing APis?
     answer: Well, it's been eight years.
 I've been working with API management before that I used to work as software developer in architect.
 So when I started to work with an API management solution, I thought this is good.
 I, I don't have to.
 To talk about front end or other parts of the software.
 I, I have room to think about the solution, the whole distributed system and how to connect those parts under the hood and sell it to developers to build another softwares over.
 That, that API infrastructure.
 So that I think that's the, the, the, the biggest, the biggest, uh, uh, incentive I have to keep working with APIs, building API infrastructure.
 ---